dexterdley/VORD_webpage/README.md

-# Nerfies
+# VORD

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [VORD website](https://dexterdley.github.io/VORD_webpage/).

 If you find Nerfies useful for your work please cite:
 ```